 Supply chain execution: Execution puts your optimization plan into action.
 Once implemented, your optimization solutions can help you monitor real-time supply chain activities and supplier performance and make adjustments as needed.

-Increases compliance via guided buying features and increased documentation
+Compliance via guided buying features and centralized documentation

-Supply chain optimization software provides access to vital data algorithms such as forecasting tools that inform demand planning and identify potential cost savings associated with changes in business processes.
+Supply chain optimization software provides access to data-driven tools such as demand forecasting that inform demand planning and identify potential cost savings associated with changes in business processes.

 Because total cost of ownership considers the entire supply chain process, it can be one of the most crucial metrics to consider when trying to decide where to optimize your supply chain.
 The metric covers direct and indirect costs associated with using a product or service, including expenses related to acquisition, maintenance, disposal, and sustainability.

-Focusing on this number can help you make better decisions and improve resource allocation based on a holistic view of expenses.
-It can also help you address hidden costs and areas for improvement.
+Focusing on this number can help you make better decisions and improve resource allocation based on a holistic view of expenses, while also helping address hidden costs and areas for improvement.

-The goal of optimization is using limited organizational resources as efficiently as possible, which is why it’s critical to evaluate your suppliers consistently—even if you’ve worked with them for years.
-The quality of a product or service can change over time, just like a supplier’s reliability and financial stability.
+The goal of optimization is using limited organizational resources as efficiently as possible, which is why it's critical to evaluate your suppliers continuously—even if you've worked with them for years.
+The quality of a product or service can change over time, just like a supplier's performance and financial stability.

-Checking with suppliers regularly and comparing them to competitors can help ensure you’re still getting the best value for your money.
+Checking with suppliers regularly and comparing them to competitors can help support getting good value for your money.
 It could also help you lower costs by negotiating better deals through long-term relationships.

-To avoid lost sales from increased demand or supply chain disruptions, consider keeping a safety stock or extra inventory to account for unpredictable times.
+To avoid stockouts from increased demand or supply chain disruptions, consider keeping a safety stock or extra inventory to account for unpredictable times.
 Demand forecasting proves especially useful in this situation.

 Forecasting tools help you balance how much surplus stock to keep on hand without paying for unnecessary storage space.
-This way, you’ve covered your bases, but you’re also not wasting funds.
+That balance protects you against stockouts while keeping carrying costs down.

-Aligning your procurement strategy with your responsible purchasing goals can help optimize your supply chain by minimizing risks related to ethical lapses, increasing regulatory compliance, and improving supply chain resilience.
-It can also create a competitive advantage among socially conscious consumers by enhancing your reputation.
+Aligning your procurement strategy with your responsible purchasing goals can help optimize your supply chain by minimizing risks related to unethical sourcing practices, helping you meet your regulatory obligations, and improving supply chain resilience.

 You can align your procurement and responsible purchasing strategies by: